 Both Remarkety and Omnisend are built to streamline email campaigns and help marketers build personalized messages that will resonate with their readers.
 Each platform also uses a drag and drop interface to facilitate email creation.

 Remarkety’s email builder is drag-and-drop with the basic features you’d expect from an email marketing tool.
 There are a few different templates you can choose from, but overall this is a very basic builder.

 Remarkety supports audience segmentation based on a wide range of criteria from past engagement and purchases to location and on-site behavior.
 Furthermore, it gives marketers the chance to quickly configure personalized coupons and product recommendations that will automatically be tailored to each customer’s unique preferences.

-Along with coupons and product recommendations, Omnisend also offers other forms of content like scratch cards, gift boxes, conditional content, and more.
-Thorough A/B testing capabilities make it easier than ever to identify your best ideas and pull any unsuccessful messages out of your campaigns.
+Along with coupons and product recommendations, Omnisend also offers other forms of content like conditional content, and thorough A/B testing capabilities make it easier than ever to identify your best ideas and pull any unsuccessful messages out of your campaigns.